-The second important thing worth observing is the 15th-century masterpiece painting of Maria Hilf, by artist Lucas Cranach, above the main altar.
-They say this painting is symbolic of idolization of the Christian world.
-So, are the ponderous pillars with marble lesenes which, frame a succession of vastly laid triumphal arches that reach up to the painted wooden ceiling and span the interiors.
-As you can see in the pictures, the towering dome is embellishing the high altar, manifesting a special spacial unity, which was unique at the time of the construction of this cathedral.
+When you look around and above, you will notice three arches extruding into three-dimensional impressions of stunning wall/ceiling art.
+Equally important are the dome ceilings that range over the nave.
+They say, what makes this cathedral so popular is its 15th-century masterpiece painting of Maria Hilf, by artist Lucas Cranach.
+Placed above the main altar, this painting symbolises idolization of the Christian world.
+On the other hand, the interiors are spanned as the ponderous pillars with marble lesenes cast a succession of arches that reach up to the painted wooden ceiling.
+As you can see, the towering dome is embellishing the high altar, recreating the rare moment of when this cathedral may have been built.

 I think the most glamorous quotient of this cathedral is its frescoes.
 It’s quite a sight when the sunlight bows down to kiss the altar.
 Both the light and the energy lighten up the place with intense positivity.
 The man who largely contributed to this artistic expedition is Bavarian artist Cosmas Damian.
 Damian managed to create a strange optical illusion through his paintings.
 Meaning, when sun rays penetrate through the glass windows, these paintings begin to look too real.
 One of the painted-frescoes reiterate the four lifecycles of Saint James.